ChilloutVR-Team/docs/docs/cck/components/force-applicator.md

 __Only While Submerged__

 While active, only allows the applicator to produce a force while the GameObeject its attached to is submerged.

+## Examples

+There are currently no examples.
+If you'd like to add one, please contribute!
+Community contributions can be submitted to our [Documentation Github](https://github.com/ChilloutVR-Team/docs).